 Gateway II

 FHTMS SOAR Students plan an interactive session geared for participants who are in various parts of their journey toward active antiracism work.
-S. O. A. R. students will briefly describe their work before launching into practical "hands-on" activities designed to allow participants to • reflect on their identities and the need for this work • improve on “Speak up” strategies guided by the work of Teaching Tolerance • explore both individual and collective aspects of antiracism work • create tools that can immediately be taken back to your school setting to unapologetically interrupt and disrupt racism within our school systems.
+S. O. A. R. students will briefly describe their work before launching into practical "hands-on" activities designed to allow participants to

 Our S.O.A.R.
 Program demonstrates innovative, disarming, and nonthreatening strategies and tactics to combat racism and racist acts in schools.
 Students are at the forefront of these exceptional and nontraditional efforts.
 Please feel free to discuss ways in which a program like...
 Read More →